 Per-Tenant Subscriptions

-If instead of a Global Webhook, you want to use per-user webhooks or if you already have an API that allows per-user event subscriptions, you can configure subscriptions for your App Event.
+If instead of a Global Webhook, you want to use per-user webhooks or if you already have an API that allows per-user event subscriptions, you can configure subscriptions for your Internal Event.
 When configured, Membrane:- Makes an HTTP request to your application’s subscription API

 - Provides a unique webhook URL in the request (available as